-Our Lucy Scientific Discovery Inc. 2021 Equity Incentive Plan, or the 2021 Plan, will become effective upon the effectiveness of the Registration Statement of which this prospectus forms a part.
-Upon the effectiveness of the 2021 Plan, we will cease granting awards under our prior plan.
+Our Lucy Scientific Discovery Inc. 2021 Equity Incentive Plan, or the 2021 Plan, which became effective upon the effectiveness of the registration statement of which this prospectus forms a part.
+Upon the effectiveness of the 2021 Plan, we ceased granting awards under our prior plan.
 A summary of the material terms of the 2021 Plan follows below.